-\textbf{The gating function.} We randomly initialize an expert-ranking network with parameters $\mathbf{W}_r$.
-This is a small-scale, two-layer MLP network that, per active client, takes the embeddings from the common expert based on local data, and predicts the specialization score of all experts.
-In particular, for client $s$ and given $M$ experts, we denote the score as $g(\hat{\mathbf{x}}_i^s, \mathbf{W}_r) \in \mathbb{R}^{M}$, for the $i$-th data sample, based on: The final decision on the top-$k$ experts is made via the rule:
+\textbf{The gating function mechanics.} We randomly initialize an expert-ranking network with parameters $\mathbf{W}_r$.
+This is a small-scale, two-layer MLP that, for each active client, takes embeddings from the common expert and predicts a relevance score over all $M$ experts.
+Specifically, for client $s$, we denote the score as $g(\hat{\mathbf{x}}_i^s, \mathbf{W}_r) \in \mathbb{R}^{M}$, for the $i$-th data sample, based on: The final decision on the top-$K$ experts is made via the rule: